 When you visit the service centre, you'll need to surrender your plate(s) if you have them, and receive new ones.
 The replacement plates won't be exact copies of your previous plates.

-What you'll need
+What you need

-How to order
+How to report

-- Download and complete the Number Plates and/or Cancellation of Registration Application – PDF.
+- Download and complete the form.

 - Please bring the necessary tools and screws with you if you'll be picking up plates for the vehicle you're driving.
 Operating a vehicle without number plates is illegal.